kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 before releasing the reward for mining a block for spending.

-We would suggest you set this value to be roughly equal to 20 minutes - in TurtleCoin's case that's exactly what we have - 40 blocks * 30 seconds = 20 minutes.
+We would suggest you set this value to be roughly equal to 20 minutes - in Kryptokrona's case that's exactly what we have - 40 blocks * 30 seconds = 20 minutes.

 If you have a block time of 2 minutes for example, we would set this value